flukeopensrc/sumo-rootfs-extras/Blackhawk/README.md

 ```

 ### blackhawk_initramfs.cpio.gz
-We extracted the initramfs from partition0 of the old flash image using
+We extracted the initramfs from partition 0 of the old flash image using
 `binwalk` and `dd`
 as follows:
 ```